 Each student is assigned to his or her own therapist and has weekly therapy sessions.
-Additionally our students are assigned a residential advocate to help coordinate services on a day to day basis.
+Additionally, residential students are assigned an advocate to help coordinate services on a day to day basis.
 Therapists are also available for “check-ins” to help deal with situations as they arise.
 Clinicians collaborate with team members regarding each student and are frequently involved with classroom, recreational, vocational, and residential issues.

 Each family is invited to meet with the clinical staff and be an active part of student treatment.
 Our goal is for families to learn about what students are working on in order to help them use skills consistently across home, community, and school settings.
 We have a strong, involved family support network with a family support group and a Family Advisory Council that meet monthly.
 Caring for a young person with significant challenges can be lonely and stressful.
 We’re here to help.